caleorourke/skim/index.md

 # Browser Compatibility

-<span class="lead">Recommended browsers and platforms for the best usability and performance.</span>
+__Recommended browsers and platforms for the best usability and performance.__

 Starting from best to worst, we recommend the latest versions of the following browsers.